officialvivek222/nmap_scan/README.md

 ## Files in This Project

-- `scan_results.txt` – Text output of the Nmap scan
+- `scan_results.html` – Text output of the Nmap scan
 - `README.md` – Project description